By Dr Bilal Shirazi | 27 Sep 2022

 SHARE THIS ARTICLE

-Taking steps to keep your heart healthy is one of the most significant positive lifestyle changes you'll ever make.
+Prioritising keeping your heart healthy is one of the most positive lifestyle changes you'll ever make.

 What are the most significant risk factors for cardiovascular diseases?

-While family history and genetics play a significant part in your risk of developing cardiovascular disease, other risk factors are within your control.
+While family history and genetics are significant in your risk of developing cardiovascular disease, other risk factors are within your control.

-For example, you're at higher risk of developing cardiovascular disease if:
+For example, you're at higher risk of developing cardiovascular disease if you:

 As you can see, these risk factors give you significant scope for lowering your risk by taking positive action.